 5 simple mantel decor ideas

-If you followed our brick fireplace remodel a few years ago, then you know that we actually have a double sided fireplace with built-in shelves, which makes for double the fun in mantel ideas!
-I only styled one side specifically to share these ideas with you, but I’ve mixed in a few views of our other side where it seemed helpful to give you even more fireplace mantel ideas.
+If you followed our brick fireplace remodel in our living room a few years ago, then you know that we actually have a double sided fireplace with a wood mantel and built-in shelves, which makes for double the fun in mantel ideas!
+I only styled one side specifically to share these ideas with you, but I’ve mixed in a few views of our other side where it seemed helpful to give you even more fireplace mantel ideas and inspiration.

 Here are my easy 5 ingredients for a beautiful, simple mantel.

 Mirrors are always an easy focal point above a fireplace.
 I chose this simple round mirror for today’s post, but arched mirrors and rectangular mirrors are great options, as well!